ruslan-ks/provider/README.md

       * may block and unblock Users of _ADMIN_ role

 ## Design specifics
-### General
-* MVC architecture is applied.
-* Front Controller pattern is applied along with Command pattern, so there is only one Servlet per app
-* Commands use Services.
-Services use DAOs and other Services

 ### Database structure
 Relations:
 * User : UserPassword - 1:1